cgradwohl/homepage/README.md

     * note at this point you should be able to serve static content.
 Test by deploying to Heroku!!
     * for local deployment use port 3000
-    * for heroku: use process.env.PORT
+    * for heroku use process.env.PORT

 <br />
 #1. add a MongoDB to the stack and create MongoDB local instance: